carrotsrc/StrangeIO/README.md

 Have just started building in compiler conditions for including (or excluding) telemetry code paths.
 See the readme in the framework/telemetry/

-## libBuccaneer
+## Rackscallion

-I have been working on a small library of processing units called [libBuccaneer](https://github.com/carrotsrc/libBuccaneer), which links directly with RackoonIO and can make a usable setup.
+I have been working on a small library of processing units called [libRackscallion](https://github.com/carrotsrc/libRackscallion), which links directly with RackoonIO and can make a usable setup.

 NOTE: This has not yet been modified to the new event based system.